PersonalDataIO/CoronaRiskScoring/README.md

 * Android vs iOS
 * Bluetooth ranging (is there an explicit step to produce a distance measurement?)
 * How is risk calculated from a distance measurement?
+* How transparent the app is about the whole process?
 * ...

+# How to assist?
+If you have experience contributing to or setting up a project such as this one, please provide suggestions on how to improve (for instance which features should we use?)